Baseng0815/Webpage/markdown/shedOS_toolchain.md

+---
+title:
-# shedOS toolchain and makefiles
+    shedOS Toolchain and Makefiles
+---

-The bulk of our build system consists of Makefiles and other small tools like the compiler, linker and assembler being invoked by those Makefiles a la Unix philosophy.
+The bulk of our build system consists of Makefiles and other small tools like the compiler, linker and assembler being invoked by those Makefiles to form a single build system.
 The root Makefile defines some variables needed by all subprojects, namely

 - user CFLAGS  (-O0 ...)